 After you file your claim, the insurance company has 90 days to accept, deny, or delay your claim.
 There are many other circumstances where the insurance company has time restrictions as well, such as when they're issuing your payments and reimbursements.
 For an example, the insurance company has 60 days to reimburse your medical mileage after you submit a form, and 30 days to issue a check for your settlement after you sign a C&R. Keep track of the dates when you receive your payments.

 Is there anything you can do if you didn't file your Workers' Compensation claim on time?

 This varies from situation to situation.
 If you've missed a deadline, talk to an experienced Workers' Compensation attorney.
 A Workers' Compensation lawyer can let you know if there's a workaround for the statutory limitations for your specific case.
 You can schedule a consultation with Pacific Workers' Compensation Law Center today -- we'll do everything we can to help.

 Contact a Professional Workers’ Compensation Lawyer for Help!

 The legal requirements for a workplace injury can get a bit complicated, getting help from an expert is highly recommended.
-The rules regarding a workplace injury in California are complex.
+The rules regarding workplace injury in California are complex.
 A Workers’ Compensation Attorney will provide you the best representation for your case and the odds of a successful court outcome will increase significantly.

 When it comes to filing a workplace injury, time is of the essence.
-The sooner you contact an attorney, the better the chances you have of getting a full and fair compensation.
-Pacific Workers’ Compensation are the Lawyers for injured workers.
+The sooner you contact an attorney, the better the chances you have of getting full and fair compensation.
+Pacific Workers’ Compensation is the Lawyers for injured workers.
 Get help from the best Workers’ Compensation attorneys in Northern California today!